SlowBubble/match-grader/README.md

 ## Doing

-- Think about the UX for adding these stats (when not fullscreen):
+## Done

 - % serve pts won
   - slice by first vs second serve
 - Serve %
   - slice by first vs second serve

-  - % return pts won
-    - slice by first vs second serve
+## P1

+### Create a video with the score

+- Press x to export.
+- M1: Will ask for the video file

+## P1.5

+- Sorting

+### Design stats impl
+- Slice stats by current game and current set and overall???
+  - Can then use it for things like break pt #2.

+- P1 stats
   - % winning pts that are green
     - slice by first vs second and serve vs return
-  - % free pts you gave to the opponent
+  - % losing pts that are free pts
     - slice by first vs second and serve vs return

-## Done

-Fix edit mode bug after sort refactoring.

-## P1

-- Advanced stats like set pt number, double fault number.
+- P2 stats
+  - Num game pts
+  - Game pt conversion %
+  - Num break pts
+  - Break pt conversion %
-- Sorting
+  - Num break opportunities

+- Think about what stats to highlight
+  - (e.g. serving stats at the end of a server's game)
+  - If a certain stats have enough sample size and dips below a certain threshold or much worse than the oppo.

+## P2

 - Consider making upDownArrowJumpsToStartTime = true always (remove impl that uses it).

-## P2

 - Design a better pub-sub for when video time passes a key point.
 - Think of other features for watch mode
   - Option: Skip the pauses automatically